DannTheMann/AcoustKeylogger_Corpus/Acoustic Keylogging via Smartphone devices - Corpus.md

 **Conclusion**

-Overall I have provided a small subset of Kellys early analysis in his paper but the important details like in his use of feature extraction via FFT and Mel-cepstrum frequency analysis.
-The use of kmeans clustering over supervised learning is an interesting concept but I hope to implement both to verify these findings myself as machine learning is not a concept I am personally too familiar with.
+Overall I have provided a small subset of Kelly's early analysis in his paper but the important details are his use of feature extraction via FFT and Mel-cepstrum frequency analysis.
+The use of k-means clustering over supervised learning is an interesting concept but I hope to implement both to verify these findings myself as machine learning is not a concept I am personally too familiar with.

 ## 4. Hardware

 ### 4.1 Smartphone Technology

-In previous research in this field all microphone technology has been provided by professional recording equipment designed to be precise and offer accurate findings.
+In previous research in this field, all microphone technology have been provided by professional recording equipment designed to be precise and offer accurate findings.
 In the case of my research we are using an off the shelf device that can be used by any user from any background with smartphones.
 Therefore my precision can potentially be poorer than previous research as the focus is on being as far from specific as possible.

-There are several operating systems used on smartphones ranging from Apples 'iOS' to Googles 'Android' and lesser popular operating systems such as Windows mobile and Linux hacked phones.
+There are several operating systems used on smartphones ranging from Apple's 'iOS' to Google's 'Android' and lesser popular operating systems such as Windows mobile and Linux hacked phones.

-While technology has pushed smartphones further than before and shall carry on doing so it's important the note that my findings are limited to this hardware and technology.
+Whilst technology has pushed smartphones further than before and shall carry on doing so, it is important to note that my findings are limited to this hardware and technology.
 Android is supported across multiple phones and API variations of the operating system with many different companies utilising and modifying it to give their users a precise design.
-As Android is supported and incorporated on more mobile devices than any other mobile operating system it seems the smart choice to try and reflect the worlds habits on smartphones.
-The phone in particular being used is the Samsung Galaxy S4, a flagship model from 2013.
-Old enough to no longer be prevalent with the S5, 6 & 7 models super seceding it but young enough to still be fully fleshed out and capable of handling our task.
-If the project works on this phone, it'll work on nearly all phones after it owing to legacy development.
+As Android is supported and incorporated on more mobile devices than any other mobile operating system, <span class="highlight">it seems the smart choice to try and reflect the world's habits on smartphones.</span> The phone in particular being used is the Samsung Galaxy S4, a flagship model from 2013.
+Old enough to no longer be prevalent with the S5, 6 & 7 models superseding it but young enough to still be fully fleshed out and capable of handling our task.
+If the project works on this phone, it will work on nearly all phones after it owing to legacy development.

 ![s4](hardware/s4.jpg)